Table of Contents

 2. Disable unnecessary plugins

-By turning off the plugins you don’t use, you can enhance your site’s performance.
-Some plugins can severely affect page loading times, so you should always test a plugin before you decide to use it.
+Turning off unneeded plugins can enhance your site’s performance.
+However, some plugins can severely affect page loading times, so you should always test a plugin before you decide to use it.

 3. Spam comment cleansing